 The difference is that you’ll have a lot more live influences working with Macy.
 A lot of times Macy will have programmed drums and everything else will be live, so you’ll find yourself recording guitar, Fender Rhodes, bass, and backup singers.
 You’ll get a lot of guitar and bass with rap music, and sometimes we’ll throw in horns, but in general, you’re dealing with straight-up programmed music.
 So the difference is really that you get to stretch out as an engineer.

-What are you looking forward to when it comes to the Universal Audio’s new audio interface, Apollo?
+What are you looking forward to most about Apollo?

 The way I run things right now, I basically monitor through my 2192, which is great.
 But I would like to have some good analog outs that I can plug in somewhere.
 I’m excited to go from the analog out of the Apollo to the analog in of my 2192.
 The 2192 is a class A, discreet, hand-built converter.
 So when you go in on the analog side, you’re getting some of the UA signature warmth.
 When you hit it harder, you get natural compression and other cool effects that I don’t have access to right now.